threefoldfoundation/tft-stellar/ThreeBotPackages/conversion-service/readme.md

 # Conversion Service

-Service for converting Threefold tft's to Stellar tft's.
+JsX Service for converting Threefold tft's to Stellar tft's.
 To be used as a Threebot package.
 See [https://github.com/threefoldtech/jumpscaleX_threebot](https://github.com/threefoldtech/jumpscaleX_threebot).

 ## Requirements